Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

            scp -p ncn-m001:/usr/share/doc/csm/scripts/join_ceph_cluster.sh /usr/share/doc/csm/scripts
     ```

+1. Start monitoring the Ceph health alongside the main procedure.

-1. In a separate window, run the following command on `ncn-s001`, `ncn-s002`, or `ncn-s003` (but not the same node that was rebuilt or added):
+    In a separate window, run the following command on `ncn-s001`, `ncn-s002`, or `ncn-s003` (but not the same node that was rebuilt or added):

     ```bash
     ncn-s# watch ceph -s
     ```

-1. Execute the script from step 1
+1. Execute the script from the first step.

     > Run this command on the storage node that was rebuilt or added.